Abigail0411/HR-DATA-ANALYSIS/README.md

 ### iii.
 Conclusion
 Environment satisfaction in workplaces is a critical factor in employees retention.
 High levels of dissatisfaction lead to greater turnover while satisfaction leads to employee stability.
 Improving on physical conditions, address specific issues laid out by employees can reduce attrition in a company.

-## 5. Attrition by age group and gender
+## 5. Attrition by Age Group and Gender
 ## i.
 Inferences
 As shown In the donut chart, male dominated the attrition count with a total of 150 out of 237.
 - #### Age group Under 25